Insights

 What SEO means for a business website?

-SEO means making a website easier to find, easier to understand, and more useful for people searching online.
-It includes technical setup, page structure, content quality, keyword intent, internal links, external authority, user experience, and performance tracking.
+SEO means making a website easier to find and more useful for people searching online.
+It includes technical setup, on-page structure, content quality, authority, and performance tracking.
+There are many misconceptions about SEO that can lead to misunderstandings about what SEO really is, resulting in incorrect strategies and decisions.

 SEO is the bridge between search demand and business value